Alternative methods to bottle-feeding

 The downside is that it can be quite ‘fiddly’ to get the baby to latch to the breast and get this tubing into their mouth.
 Also, if they are not very patient, they might not suck long enough to get the milk to flow.
 You can counter this by sucking on the tubing yourself and bring the milk right to the end of the tubing so that the baby gets an instant ‘reward’ for any sucks they do make.
 And once they get some milk they will usually continue to suck.

-This is a picture of my daughter and I using a homemade SNS for her to be able to fed at the breast
+This is a picture of my daughter and I using a homemade SNS for her to be able to feed at the breast

-Instead of putting the tubing at the breast, it can use put on your finger.
-The finger is then gently placed into the baby’s mouth (ideally when they open their mouth, indicating they are ready to feed), and as they suck, they take the milk through the tubing in the same way as above.
+Instead of putting the tubing at the breast, you can use it on your finger.
+The finger is then gently placed into the baby’s mouth nail to the tongue (ideally when they open their mouth, indicating they are ready to feed), and as they suck, they take the milk through the tubing in the same way as above.
 Again, you can use either a regular bottle and teat to hold the tubing into the bottle or a device like the Medela SNS.

 The plus to this is that anyone can do it – so this method can be used for a baby that is not latching to the breast (or who is causing damage) or when the mother and baby have to be separated.